 Hours of Work

-Typically works Monday through Friday during normal business hours.
+Typically Monday through Friday during normal business hours.
 May be required to work or attend special events evenings or on weekends.
 Requires flexibility with scheduling and a willingness to treat at other clinics as needed.

 This position requires moderate physical activity and is clinic-based.
 May be required to frequently kneel, crouch, lift, or stand for long periods.
 May be required to move (with assistance as necessary) heavy equipment and lift patients to help them turn, stand or walk.
 Requires frequent computer use.